Town Hall gets facelift ahead of G20 Summit, mayor says tourists must witness Delhi's heritage | Science-Environment

 The Town Hall was the seat of the MCD from its inception in 1958 till 2009, and from April 2010, the headquarters was formally shifted to the swanky and towering Civic Centre complex -- whose tallest block is 28-storey high -- in front of the New Delhi railway station.
 A senior official in the MCD said a tender was floated earlier this year to carry out new whitewashing of the building.

 ''The work began around March and its facade and outer walls now wear a fresh coat of paint.
-Also, small office spaces were created in verandah and near porticos with tin and other structures, which have been dismantled in harmony with the original look of the Town Hall,'' he said, adding, it is not a full-scale conservation work as that will need a lot of funds and experts.
-A statue of Queen Victoria was originally installed in the premises of this landmark but after Independence it was removed and in its place a life-sized statue of freedom fighter Swami Shraddhanad was put up.
+Also, small office spaces were created in verandah and near porticos with tin and other structures, which have been dismantled in harmony with the original look of the Town Hall,'' he said, adding, that it is not a full-scale conservation work as that will need a lot of funds and experts.
+A statue of Queen Victoria was originally installed on the premises of this landmark but after Independence, it was removed and in its place, a life-sized statue of freedom fighter Swami Shraddhanand was put up.

 The ornate columns, arched windows and the carvings on the porticos are an additional attraction at this historic sentinel which has seen the eras of tramways and Victorian clock towers.